ivansing/mix-messages/README.md

 ## FEATURES

-It shows the quote when the user clicks on the button, and if it click again it shows the next random quote.
+It shows the quote when the user clicks on the button, and if it clicks again it shows the next random quote.

 ## TECHNOLOGIES USED